sameerean/ansible-terraform-django-infra-basic/README.md

 Infrastructure as code project for Django Application using Terraform, Ansible, Jenkins and Vagrant as DevOps tools and GUnicorn, NGinx and Supervisor, gearman as server environment components

-# Running Terraform - Navigate to folder - terraform>_
+# Running Terraform

+> cd terraform

 ### Just once in the beginning
 > terraform init